 Supporters and Others

 Our website may contain links to other sites of interest.
 We cannot control, or be responsible for, their content or privacy practices.
 Certain sections of our websites (eg: donation payments) are secured using SSL technology to encrypt data between your browser and the website.
 We make every possible effort to make donations and transactions within our website as secure and safe as possible.
 However, everyone should be aware that there are inherent risks associated with the transmission of information over the internet including by email or by facsimile.
-While all reasonable efforts are made to secure information transmitted to this website, there is a possibility that information you submit could be observed by a third party while in transit.
+While all reasonable efforts are made to secure information transmitted to this website, there is a possibility that the information you submit could be observed by a third party while in transit.
 By using our online system, you acknowledge that you do not hold the RFDS liable for any security breaches, viruses, or other malicious software that may infect your computer or any loss of data, revenue or otherwise that may occur.

 From time to time, we contact our regular supporters directly to update or confirm their personal or credit card details.
 When we do this, we provide you with sufficient information from our existing database (including, where appropriate, the last four digits of your credit card) for you to be satisfied that the caller is our representative.
-If you receive a request for your full credit card number and CVV number, you should consider this a hoax, disregard and report the contact to www.scamwatch.gov.au or contact our us at email@example.com as soon as possible.
+If you receive a request for your full credit card number and CVV number, you should consider this a hoax, disregard and report the contact to www.scamwatch.gov.au or contact us at firstname.lastname@example.org as soon as possible.